 In 1997, Mr. Anderson was selected as a conducting fellow for the Dennis Keene Choral Conducting Festival.
-He has studied conducting under several master conductors, including Robert Page, Dennis Keene, Vance George, Rodney Eichenberger, John Rutter, and most notably, the late Robert Shaw.
-Tom sang as tenor chorister with The Robert Shaw Festival Chorus for two seasons at Carnegie Hall in New York City in 1996 and 1998.
+He has studied conducting under several master conductors, including Robert Page, Vance George, Dennis Keene, Rodney Eichenberger, John Rutter, and most notably, the late Robert Shaw.
+Tom sang as tenor chorister with the Robert Shaw Festival Chorus for two seasons at Carnegie Hall in New York City in 1996 and 1998.